data-wizards/data-wizards.github.io/index.md

 Here, we see a very different pattern for the visual features and the response variable.
 Again, the plot is very affected by `Review Score` being a bit categorical in nature.

+Based on the two plots above it seems like the visual features alone might be better at predicting the `Sales Rank`than the `Review Score` since there were at least some kind of correlation.

 ## Analysis

-In this section we will present to you the results of the boosted ensemble of tree model from *CatBoost*.
-This one is chosen due to better performance compared to the other libraries working with *SHAP*.
+In this section we will present to you the results of the boosted ensemble of trees from *CatBoost* together with the SciKit learn Random Forest model.
+The CatBoost is chosen due to better performance compared to the other libraries working with *SHAP*.

 ## Conclusion